-If you are one of the many people who love grilling year round here are a few tips to make your winter grilling a little less of a challenge.
+Here are a few winter grilling tips to make your cold weather grilling a little less of a challenge.
 If you are just cooking something quick like burgers most of this will not apply to you.
-Northern Ohio, where we are located, may not have the worst weather in the country but it can get pretty miserable at times.
+Northern Ohio, where we are located, may not have the worst weather in the country.
+It can get pretty miserable at times.

-Have enough fuel.
-Depending on your grill and the temperature outside you will be using 10 to 30% more fuel to reach and maintain the same temperature you use in the summer.
+Depending on your grill and the temperature outside you will be using 10 to 30% more fuel.
+Just to reach and maintain the same temperature you use in the summer.

 You can now find grill blankets to cover your grill (see ad below) to minimize your heat loss.
 This sounds like an effective solution for long cooks I just can’t imagine using them when grilling burgers.

-Setting your beer on your side table in the summer is a big no no, but in the winter the residual heat can prevent the beer from icing over.
+Setting your beer on your side table in the summer is a big no no. In the winter that residual heat can prevent the beer from icing over.

 This page contains links to 4thegrill’s products and/or revenue generating sponsored links and ads from Amazon and/or Google adsense.
 4TheGrill is not responsible for the content of the off site links we provide.